Affiliate links on Android Authority may earn us a commission. Learn more.

 Project Treble, introduced with Android 8.0 Oreo, should alleviate this stress, making it quicker and easier for manufacturers to update phones.
 How quickly manufacturers get around to rolling out Pie updates will tell whether Treble has worked or whether Google wasted a lot of time.

 Fragmentation is still one of Android’s biggest perceived weaknesses, especially when rolling out more crucial security patches.
 It’s been a year since Android Oreo’s release, yet the operating system features on just 12 percent of all Android phones currently in use.
 It just takes manufacturers too long to update existing handsets, and support rarely lasts more than two years.

 Historically this hasn’t all been the fault of smartphone manufacturers.
 Before Project Treble, manufacturers relied on chipset manufacturers like Qualcomm for updating their platforms to work with the latest versions of Android.
-Older chipsets, especially non-flagship versions quickly dropped from the support list.
+Newer chipsets, especially non-flagship versions quickly dropped from the support list.
 Treble essentially defines a clear separation between the hardware and software layers, making it simpler for manufacturers to update Android software without waiting for chipset manufacturers.

 Google has removed the update bottleneck.
 Brands don't have any excuses to hide behind anymore.

 The good news for consumers is manufacturers don’t have any excuses to hide behind anymore.
 Google has made providing updates much easier.
 Now we can see which brands actually care about providing long-term updates.
 Unfortunately, not all phones updated to Oreo support Project Treble, so many will still miss out on faster updates.